Advertisement

 “But, darker skin tends to have more of a pigment called melanin to protect from the sun’s harmful rays,” says dermatologist Angela Kyei, MD.
 “That doesn’t mean people with dark skin can’t get skin cancer.
 They can and they do – just not at as high rates as fair-skinned people.”

 Despite the sun protection that additional melanin offers, Dr. Kyei says African Americans tend to suffer more melanoma deaths than any other ethnic group.
-But it’s not because skin cancer is harder to detect in people with dark skin.
+But it’s not because skin cancer is harder to detect in darker skin.

-“The problem is that moles in dark-skinned people don’t get checked as often because of the misconception that dark-skinned people don’t get skin cancer,” she says.
+“The problem is that moles in dark-skinned people don’t get checked as often because of the misconception that they don’t get skin cancer,” she says.

 Advertisement